yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 }
 ```

 There are also problems with this method.
-If network connection is not good enough it adds noise and some queries
+If network connection is not good enough, it adds noise and some queries
-can be interpreted in a wrong way (i.e., page did not sleep, loading still took a long time).
+can be interpreted in a wrong way (i.e., the page did not sleep, but the loading still took a long time).

 ## Payload builder & exploitation {#server}

 It's not necessary to understand the whole principle of Java Deserialization vulnerability in order to understand this article.
-For those unfamiliar with all the technical details is safe to assume the upper payload is constructed (by [ysoserial] tool) in such a way
+For those unfamiliar with all the technical details it is safe to assume the upper payload is constructed (by [ysoserial] tool) in such a way
 the deserialization leads to executing the top [Transformer](#transformers) object which is serialized in the payload.
-Transformers can contain another transformers and with this we construct useful exploitation gadget.
+Transformers can contain other transformers and with this we construct a useful exploitation gadget.
 If you want to know more, I recommend [Understanding ysoserial's CommonsCollections1 exploit] and
 [What Do WebLogic, WebSphere, JBoss, Jenkins, OpenNMS, and Your Application Have in Common?
 This Vulnerability].

 In this article we present ideas of exploitation in restricted environment.
 We state gadgets that we deem
-useful and that are possible to express in chain of Transformers.
-Transformation of the code to the
+useful and that are possible to express in a chain of Transformers.
+The transformation of the code to the
 Transformer chain is demonstrated.

 For practical demonstration of this blind approach see the [part2] of our blogpost.

 ## Gadgets {#gadgets}
-The sleep gadget is very nice to detect if the system is vulnerable to given class of exploits.
+The sleep gadget is very nice to detect if the system is vulnerable to a given class of exploits.
 So instead of running `calc.exe` (as [ysoserial] uses for demo) we do `Thread.sleep(7000);`.
-If system is vulnerable,
+If the system is vulnerable,
-page sleeps for a while.
+the page sleeps for a while.
 Bam.

 Gadget for sleep: